snopoke/slycache/docs/usage.rst

 functions they are operating on the same set of cache keys because they share a common namespace.

+By default the maximum length of namespaces is 60 characters.

 Changing the defaults
 ---------------------
 The default ``slycache`` object comes with certain presets: